AaronRuizMoraUK/Vulkan-Course/README.md

 Project generated while doing the Udemy course *[Learn the Vulkan API with C++](https://www.udemy.com/course/learn-the-vulkan-api-with-cpp/)* by Ben Cook.

-This branch contains all the code generated up to *Lecture 21: Dynamic Uniform Buffers* where the world matrices of all objects are passed to the vertex shader using a dynamic uniform buffer.
+This branch contains all the code generated up to *Lecture 21: Dynamic Uniform Buffers*, where the world matrices of all objects are passed to the vertex shader using a dynamic uniform buffer.
+In subsequent lectures dynamic uniform buffers are replaced by push constants.

 ## Build and Run